athoscf/TRI-assignment1/README.md

 ## Requirements

-Make sure to have ROS2 installed, as well as a docker container initialized as described in moodle
+Make sure to have an environment with ROS2 and webots installed.
+In our case, the docker container initialized as described in moodle.

 ## **How to run project**